The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release: JADES Second Imaging Data Release

 To increase our pixel redundancy, the JADES V2.0 mosaics are constructed by simultaneously stacking all available exposures at each location rather than the visit-based combination and stacking used in R23.
 To achieve this without taxing computer memory, we split each mosaic into smaller sub regions that can be processed separately.
 For F090W, F115W, and F150W, we remove a small number of hot pixel residuals from the pipeline by replacing the affected pixels with the corresponding pixels from median-filtered versions of the mosaics.
 After visual inspection of individual exposures, we masked regions of high persistence or with stray light effects with high spatial frequency, especially noticeable in the 1180 Medium region.
 This masking reduces the depth and exposure time in only a small fraction of the total JADES area.

 The exposure times achieved in this mosaic are shown in Figure \ref{fig:depth}.
 These show the deep parallel field of program 1210, along with the year 1 data in the Deep and Medium mosaics of program 1180.
-Year 2 observations will double the depth of the Deep mosaic, add flanking Medium depth around the Deep region, and extend the footprint with parallel NIRCam imaging from program 1286 and 1287 \citep{Eisenstein23}.
+Year 2 observations doubled the depth of the Deep mosaic, added flanking Medium depth around the Deep region, and extended the footprint with parallel NIRCam imaging from program 1286 and 1287 \citep{Eisenstein23}.
 Figure \ref{fig:magdepth} shows maps of the corresponding 5$\sigma$ sensitivity for F115W, F200W, and F356W in $0.3''$ diameter apertures, with aperture corrections applied.
 These maps are computed by placing randomized apertures throughout the fully reduced mosaic images, after masking sources and surrounding pixels with significant flux.
+Such errors are preferred to formal errors derived from pixel-level uncertainties because of the correlations between pixels induced by the mosaicking.
 As reported by \citet{Rieke23}, the 1180 Deep region reaches F200W depth of $29.8$ mag AB.

-To enhance the multi-band space-based photometry available for sources, we also perform photometry on the Hubble Legacy Field HST/ACS F435W, F606W, F775W, and F814W mosaics and HST/WFC3 F105W, F125W, F140W, and F160W mosaics \citep{illingworth16} after rectifying them to our astrometric frame.
+To enhance the multi-band space-based photometry available for sources, we also perform photometry on the Hubble Legacy Field HST/ACS F435W, F606W, F775W, and F814W mosaics and HST/WFC3 F105W, F125W, F140W, and F160W mosaics \citep{illingworth16,Whitaker19} after rectifying them to our astrometric frame.
 We reprocess and release JWST/NIRCam F182M and F210M mosaics from data acquired by the JWST Extragalactic Medium-band Survey \citep[JEMS;][]{Williams2023} and First Reionization Spectroscopically Complete Observations \citep[FRESCO;][]{Oesch23} programs.
 We additionally reprocess and release JWST/NIRCam F430M, F460M, and F480M images from data acquired by JEMS and combine reprocessed JWST/NIRCam F444W exposures originally acquired by FRESCO with our F444W stack.
 We include photometry from all JWST filters in our released catalogs, where available.